opencast/opencast.github.io/communication.md

 [Subscribe/archive](https://groups.google.com/a/opencast.org/forum/#!forum/anwender)

-**NOTE: You should also be subscribed to the Community list, as some important announcements about Opencast will only be sent to the Community list.
+**NOTE: You should also be subscribed to the community list, as some important announcements about Opencast will only be sent to the community list.
 We assume everyone on the anwender@ list is also on the announcements@ list**"
 %}